What is Privileged Access Management (PAM)?

 When threat actors hack privileged access accounts, data breaches occur.
 Because these accounts contain the keys that open every door in a technological environment, we must add extra layers of security.
 A Privileged Access Management system gives that extra security.

 Privileged access refers to the elevated level of access and permissions that specific users or accounts have over critical systems, applications, and data within an organization.
 These users or accounts have greater privileges than regular users, which allow them to perform functions and access data that others cannot.

 Privileged access is typically granted to individuals responsible for maintaining and managing critical systems, such as IT administrators, network engineers, and database administrators.
 These individuals require elevated privileges to perform their job functions effectively, such as installing software, configuring systems, and troubleshooting issues.

-Why is Privileged Access Management (PAM) important for your organization?
+Why is Privileged Access Management (PAM) Important

 Privileged Access Management (PAM) is essential for data security in organizations as it provides a crucial layer of protection against privileged users’ unauthorized access to sensitive data and critical systems.
 Privileged users, such as system administrators, have elevated permissions that allow them to perform essential functions and access sensitive data vital to the organization.
 However, if these privileged accounts are not correctly managed and monitored, they can pose a significant risk to data security.

 - PAM helps organizations secure data by controlling and managing privileged access to critical and sensitive systems.
 It helps enforce strict access controls and policies to ensure only authorized users can access privileged accounts.
 This helps minimize the risk of insider threats, malicious attacks, and unauthorized access to sensitive data.

 - Furthermore, PAM helps organizations monitor and audit privileged user activity, allowing them to detect and respond to potential security incidents in real time.
 Doing so can help identify and prevent data breaches and other security incidents before they occur.